Laser Tattoo Removal

 Individuals vary greatly in their pain tolerance, and patients tend to find tattoo removal to be anywhere from slightly uncomfortable to downright painful.
 People describe the treatment as being hot and like a “rubber band snap”.
 This discomfort lessens with each treatment.
 Anesthesia can include topical numbing cream, injections of numbing medicine, ice packs, or an air chiller.
-Since the procedure is very quick, we find that ice packs are the best way to decrease the pain without other side effects, and an air chiller if the patient requests it.
+Since the procedure is very quick, we find that ice packs are the best way to decrease the pain without other side effects.

-Dr. Prasad will sit down with you in a one-on-one consultation before the treatment.
+Dr. Prasad or one of her very experienced nurses will sit down with you in a one-on-one consultation before the treatment.
 When you are ready to get the treatment done, we will have you ice the area of the tattoo to minimize pain and subsequent complications.
 The laser treatment is extremely quick and will only take a few minutes, depending on the size of the tattoo.

 Following the treatment, your skin will be mildly red and can possibly result in pin point bleeding or blistering.
 You may also notice temporary whitening of the tattoo and swelling of the skin.
 Recovery from these symptoms may take up to a few days, but is usually noticed within a few hours.

-Over the next few weeks, your body’s scavenger cells are busy removing the pigment residues.
+Over the next few weeks, your body’s scavenger cells remove the pigment residues.
 You should begin to notice lightening of the tattoo about two weeks after the treatment.
 Depending on the tattoo, however, it may take a few sessions before the fading becomes apparent.

 How many treatments does it take?